eliranwong/bible/README.md

 To search for verses containing "Christ Jesus":
 * dart bin/main.dart search KJV Christ Jesus

-To search for verses containing "Christ", followed by "Jesus" anywhere in the same verse:
+To search for verses containing "Christ", followed by "Jesus" anywhere in the rest of the same verse:
 * dart bin/main.dart search KJV Christ.*?Jesus

 To compare John 3:16 in all installed bibles: